MonicaPragliola/EIT_Challenge_2023/README.md

 In line with the Kuopio Tomography Challenge 2023 (KTC2023) guidelines, for which the codes have been designed, the output is the segmentation via the Otsu's method of the reconstructed conductivities.

-The main code main.m runs the function IAS_for_EIT.m on the four training data provided by the KTC2023 committee for different acquisition set-up.
-The quality of the segmented output conductivities is assessed by means of a scoring function designed by the KTC2023 committee.

-[1] Calvetti D., Pragliola M., Somersalo E. (2020) Sparsity promoting hybrid solvers for hierarchical Bayesian inverse problems, SIAM Journal on Scientific Computing 42(6).
+The main code main_IAS.m takes as input the input folder, the output folder and the difficulty levels (DL), that encodes the downsampling factor in the set of injection patterns.
+In example.m you can find a call of main_IAS.m for the Training data provided by the KTC2023 organizers.
+The auxiliary functions and files have to be stored in the same folder as main_IAS.m.

 Performance of the proposed algorithm on a target object for different difficulty levels (DL), i.e. for different and decreasing numbers of injection patterns.